paperbenni/paperbenni.github.io/content/posts/zenobot.md

 User interfacing agents can ask the gardening agents for context.
 The gardening agents can do their thing and then answer this with either

-"Placed the relevant memories in relevant" or
+"Place the relevant memories in relevant" or
 "No memories found which contain the needed information"